National Youth Poet Laureate: Finalists and winners

 Amanda Gorman of Los Angeles was 19 when she was awarded the title of first National Youth Poet Laureate in 2017.
 She writes about race, gender politics, growing up in Los Angeles and the changes the city has seen in her lifetime.
 She attended Harvard University.
 She became the youngest poet to read at a presidential inauguration, reciting her poem "The Hill We Climb" at the inauguration of Joe Biden on January 20, 2021.

 Patricia Frazier of Chicago was 19 when she became the second National Youth Poet Laureate in 2018.
 She writes about gentrification of Chicago, her childhood, her grandmother, and other issues affecting young queer and diverse people.
 She attends Columbia College Chicago.

 Kara Jackson of Chicago was 19 when she became the third National Youth Poet Laureate in 2019.
 She writes about being on the cusp of childhood and adulthood and what it means to be a prison abolitionist.
-She attends Smith College.
+She attended Smith College, graduating in 2023.

 Meera Dasgupta of New York City was 16 when she became the fourth and the youngest National Youth Poet Laureate in 2020.
 She is an advocate for student voice and gender equality, having worked throughout the city on various projects in order to empower young women and to increase civic engagement within other students her age.

-Alexandra Huynh became the fifth National Youth Poet Laureate in 2021 at the age of 18.
+Alexandra Huynh of Sacramento became the fifth National Youth Poet Laureate in 2021 at the age of 18.
 She writes about racial disparity and environmental change and its impact on people.
-She is a student at Stanford University.
+She attended Stanford University, graduating in June 2025.

+Alora Young of Brentwood, Tennessee served as the Youth Poet Laureate of Nashville and the Southern United States (2020–2021), and was a finalist for the National Youth Poet Laureate title in 2021.
+In recognition of her leadership and advocacy, she was named an ambassador for National Arts & Humanities Month by Americans for the Arts in 2021.

+Her debut book, Walking Gentry Home, a memoir in verse published by Hogarth Books (Penguin Random House) in August 2022, explores nine generations of Southern Black women.
+The book received a starred review from Kirkus Reviews, which praised it as “a moving debut from a young writer with great promise,” and was later named one of Kirkus’s Best Books of 2022.
+It was nominated for a Goodreads Choice Award in Poetry, and selected as a “Debut of the Year” by both Ms. magazine and the Nashville Scene.
+The book also received coverage from major outlets including NPR and The New York Times.